jschaf/pggen/README.md

 - pggen is narrowly tailored to only generate code for queries you write in SQL.

 - pggen works with any Postgres database.
-Under the hood, pggen executes each query and uses the Postgres catalog tables, `pg_type`, `pg_class`, `pg_attribute` to get perfect type information for query parameters and query results.
+Under the hood, pggen runs each query and uses the Postgres catalog tables, `pg_type`, `pg_class`, and `pg_attribute`, to get perfect type information for both the query parameters and result columns.

 - pggen works with all Postgres queries.
 If Postgres can run the query, pggen can generate Go code for the query.

-- pggen uses [pgx], a faster replacement for the maintenance mode [lib/pq].
+- pggen uses [pgx], a faster replacement for [lib/pq], the original Go Postgres library that's now in maintenance mode.

 - pggen provides a batch interface for each generated query with [`pgx.Batch`].
-  Using a batch allows you to send multiple queries in a single network round-trip instead of a network round-trip for each query.
+  Using a batch enables sending multiple queries in a single network round-trip instead of one network round-trip per query.

 [pgx]: https://github.com/jackc/pgx
 [lib/pq]: https://github.com/lib/pq